 Students do not need prior experience working with horses.
 Individual and group training sessions with a Team leader will prepare new students for work in the barn.
-A completed Green Verification form must be present in the student's file in the Veterinary Technology Office before the student is permitted to work with horses.
-Team leaders will confirm that this documentation is complete.
+Completed health forms must be present in the student's file in the Veterinary Technology Office before the student is permitted to work with horses.
 All of the equine clinical procedures videos associated with VT105 must be viewed to completion by each Team member during the training process.
 These videos are on reserve in the library and may be viewed in the media room.
 In addition, students must read and verify having read the Horse Care Team Handbook, which is a comprehensive document that supports the Team in carrying out its duties.
 The last signature page of the Handbook should be completed signed and given to the Program Director.